juxt/yada/dev/resources/user-guide.md

 <example ref="PostCounter"/>

-As we have seen, processing of POST requests is achieved by adding an __:post__ entry to the resource map.
+As we have seen, processing of POST requests is achieved by adding an __:post__ entry to the resource description.
 If the value is a function, it will be called with the request context as an argument, and return a value.
 We can also specify the value as a constant.
 Whichever we choose, the table below shows how the return value is interpretted.

 <table class="table">
 <thead>